CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 The Thought Simulator (TS) is a platform-independent cognitive architecture designed to model thought as a **structured, stateful, deterministic, and inspectable process**.
 Unlike today's transformer-based AI systems, TS is not a predictive engine.
 It is a **cognitive machine** built on explicit operators, persistent state, and transparent dynamics.

 Transformers are used as the comparison baseline because they are the most widely deployed and well-studied cognitive computation model available today.
 This makes them a practical reference point for evaluating TS across power, cost, scalability, transparency, and implementation complexity.

+## **1.1 Scope and Non-Goals**

+This document defines architectural intent, operating model, and expected performance target bands for TS.

+This document does not provide:

+- benchmark-certified performance results
+- final implementation guarantees across all hardware profiles
+- a replacement for canonical requirement, verification, or design artifacts

+Performance ranges in later sections are architecture-informed targets under assumed typical workloads and are expected to be revised as benchmark evidence matures.

+## **1.2 Terminology Quick Reference**

+- **ThoughtPoint (TP):** Persistent cognitive state carried across ticks
+- **Operator (OB):** Deterministic transformation that contributes a state delta
+- **Delta ($\Delta$):** Additive TP update emitted by an OB at a tick
+- **Tick:** One deterministic state-evolution step
+- **Basin:** Context and attractor structure that shapes routing and interpretation

+## **1.3 Claim States Used in This Document**

+- **Architectural hypothesis:** expected from design reasoning but not yet prototyped
+- **Prototype-supported:** observed in deterministic prototype behavior
+- **Benchmark-validated:** measured under declared benchmark protocol and reproducible constraints

 ---